Enforcement of Foreign Judgements in the United Kingdom

 Omar Elzayat

-Absent any applicable special regime, the recognition and enforcement of foreign judgements in England and Wales is dealt with under English common law.
-The common law method for enforcing a foreign money judgment can be utilised when no other options are available or when the judgment falls outside the scope of the special regimes.
+When no special regime applies, English common law governs recognition and enforcement of foreign judgments in England and Wales.
+Use common law to enforce a foreign money judgment when no other options apply or the judgment falls outside special regimes.

 Under this regime, the English court will recognize the foreign judgment as an instrument of debt owed by the judgment debtor to the judgment creditor, by which the court can issue a fresh judgment based on the debt evidenced by the foreign judgment.
 Provided that the requirements for a foreign judgment to be considered as creating a debt are satisfied.